 However, you shouldn’t cheap out and use a bulk bag of intensely bitter, bland, and grassy tea.
 While milk—and to an extent non-dairy milks—can help reduce bitterness, it can only do so much.

 The ideal matcha for lattes should have a strong, bold taste that can cut through milk, and also have little to no bitterness when enjoyed straight.
-Our preferred matchas for lattes are Kanoyama and our organic Haruto.
-Both of these have a taste profile that leans towards bold, rich, and slightly nutty or chocolatey, rather than bright and creamy.
-This taste profile, attributable to the cultivars and the stronger firing, cuts through milk, letting the matcha shine as the star of the drink.
+Our preferred matchas for lattes are Komiya and our organic Haruto.
+Both of these have bold taste that can cut through milk, letting the matcha shine as the star of the drink.